HeyGen alternatives and comparisons

 Who usually uses HeyGen?

-HeyGen is used by over 85,000 customers, including businesses, marketers, educators and content creators for engaging video content.
+HeyGen is used by more than 85,000 customers, including businesses, marketers, educators, and content creators for engaging video content.
 Join them today here.

-Users can customise avatars by choosing different outfits, backgrounds, and recording various avatars using Hybrid Avatar "Looks".
-Explore these customisation options here.
+Users can customize avatars by choosing different outfits, backgrounds, and recording various avatars using Hybrid Avatar "Looks."
+Explore these customization options here.

 Does HeyGen support multilingual voice options?